We would like to thank the following groups for all of their advice and support!

 CEANYC strengthens and expands community-led, democratically-controlled initiatives—from worker, financial, and consumer co-ops to community land trusts and gardens, mutual housing, and low-income housing co-ops.
 Q Gardens has been a proud CEANYC member since 2018.

 Kiddie Science is a Brooklyn-based non-profit organization aimed at presenting science to young children.
 Established in 2013, Kiddie Science has worked with over one thousand young scientists through New York City.
-As of summer of 2016, Kiddie Science has begun hosting regular urban agriculture workshops at Q Gardens.
-Check out this video featuring our collaboration!
+Throughout the summer of 2016, Kiddie Science hosted regular urban agriculture workshops at Q Gardens.

 Flatbush Farm Share